jevad/egfactorial/README.md

 Surprisingly, FactorialFlexSplit does this by forking off a huge number of threads.
 It will generate thousands to calculate the factorial of 100000.
 Likewise, as far as I can tell, Java's parallel streaming generates many threads.
-It appears that the JVM now has an Erlang-like ability to fork, juggle and joing thousands of threads efficiently.
+It appears that the JVM now has an Erlang-like ability to fork, juggle and join thousands of threads efficiently.

 Next up: